 There are two basic hosting types for online stores.
 The first is hosted - when e-store software is hosted on a server provided by the same company the software was developed by.
 The second option is a self-hosted server which involves finding a server, downloading and maintaining the software for your eCommerce store.
 Discuss with designers, developers and other experts which option would work best for your business.

-It may all be good while setting up an eCommerce system and making sales, but not so great if you don’t have logistics in place to get the products to your customers.
+It's great when you're fully set up with an eCommerce system and you're making sales, but you also need to have logistics in place to get the products delivered to your customers.
 Shipping software will help you with the automated management of shipments - getting the products to the buyers.
-It will help you send tracking information to your customers and automate emails as well as support you with creating and printing address labels to accompany product distribution.
+It will help you send tracking information to your customers, automate emails as well as support you to create and print address labels to accompany product distribution.
 This will be a time-saver when your business gets busy, so take care of this as soon as you’ve selected your site software.

-While setting up a store online may seem straightforward, don’t overlook the ongoing maintenance and support that you may need as your store evolves.
-When that happens you may need more storage space for inventory, higher bandwidth and a top-notch security system.
+Setting up shop online may seem straightforward, but don’t overlook the ongoing maintenance and support that you'll need as your store evolves.
+When that happens, you may need more storage space for inventory, higher bandwidth and a top-notch security system.
 Look for customer support or a designer/developer with whom you can have a direct line of contact.